Do you have an article promotion strategy that isn’t covered here? Let us know, and we’ll add it to the guide!

 Share early with preprints

 Post your article on a preprint server like arXiv, bioRxiv, medRxiv, or OSF preprint.
-Preprints are a great way to establish priority for a new advance, disseminate results, and attract readers.
+Preprints are a great way to establish priority for a new advance, disseminate results sooner, and attract readers.
 Research suggests that bioRxiv-deposited journal articles have a citation and altmetric advantage over those without preprints.
+Learn more about preprints.

-Open Access is great for the research community–but did you know articles published under an Open Access license are cited 30% more often than similar articles published in closed subscription journals?
-Publishing Open Access is a great step toward making your research discoverable and accessible to the readers who need it.
+Open Access (OA) is great for the research community–but did you know articles published under an Open Access license are cited 30% more often than similar articles published in closed subscription journals?
+Publishing Open Access is a great step toward making your research discoverable and accessible to all of the readers who need it.
+Read more about OA.

 Share the good news with your co-authors